mattmacintosh/mattmacintosh.github.io/README.md

 ## Transformation

 In it's life Matt's website has undergone a circular transformation.
 From static, to dynamic driven (via WordPress), and back to static (with Jekyll's  help).
 It's been quite the ride.
 One we're all better off having taken.

+This repository is now hosteed  on Github Pages. <a href="http://mattmacintosh.com">Visit mattmacintosh.com to see</a>.